FFT-Hackers-old/SisterRay/README.md

 # SisterRay
-A chantage-like loader for FFVII
+A chantage-like project for FF7

-Chantage is powered by Cid and Mog
+SisterRay is powered by Cid and Mog